NCAT Webinar Series: September, October, November and December 2014

 Each hour-long webinar will feature an NCAT Redesign Scholar, the project leader of a highly successful course redesign, describing the redesign project with a particular focus on its distinguishing characteristics.
 The following topics and speakers are planned:

 - Held on October 14, 2014, Redesigning The Economic System at Buffalo State College was presented by Bill Ganley and featured the effective use of undergraduate learning assistants in an introductory economics course.
 To view a recording of this webinar click here.

-- November 11, 2014, Redesigning Developmental Mathematics at Manchester Community College (CT) presented by Marcia Jehnings, featuring use of modularization in the Emporium Model, a proven approach to learning developmental mathematics.
+- Held on November 11, 2014, Redesigning Developmental Mathematics at Manchester Community College (CT) was presented by Marcia Jehning and featured the use of modularization in the Emporium Model, a proven approach to learning developmental mathematics.
 To view a recording of this webinar click here.

 If you have questions about this webinar series, please contact Carolyn Jarmon, NCAT vice president, at cjarmon@theNCAT.org.
 We look forward to seeing you online!